Responsibility to Maintain Your Lawful J-1 Status

 Change Your Address

-If you move to a new address in Santa Barbara, you must login to GOLD within 10 days of moving to update your address.
+If you move to a new address, you must login to UCSBGlobal within 10 days of moving to update your address.
 This must be a physical address (not a P.O.
 Box).

 For J-1 and J-2 visa holders who wish to travel outside the U.S. and reenter the U.S., necessary documents include a valid passport, a valid J-1 or J-2 visa stamp, and an unexpired UC Santa Barbara DS-2019 with a recent OISS signature dated within 1 year of your travel.
 It may not be necessary to extend an expired visa when traveling to Canada or Mexico for less than 30 days.
 Refer to the travel page for detailed information.